Shayan2781/Songify/README.md

 # Songify
-Songify is a Spotify clone coded in HTML, CSS, Typescript with pure DOM manipulation which gets its data from a .json file and saves liked and recently played songs in apss local storage (cache).
+Songify is a Spotify clone coded in HTML, CSS, Typescript with pure DOM manipulation which gets its data from a .json file and saves liked and recently played songs in aps local storage (cache).